nguyentumine/AIO-Boot/AIO/Tools/wimlib64/README.txt

                                   NTFS SUPPORT

-WIM images may contain data, such as alternate data streams and compression/encryption flags, that are best represented on the NTFS filesystem used on Windows.
+WIM images may contain data, such as named data streams and compression/encryption flags, that are best represented on the NTFS filesystem used on Windows.
 Also, WIM images may contain security descriptors which are specific to Windows and cannot be represented on other operating systems.